VolkanSah/Monitoring-outgoing-connections/README.md

-# Monitoring Outgoing TCP-Connections (dev - version 2)
+# Monitoring Outgoing  (TCP/UDP) -Connections v2.dev

 This Python script is a handy tool to monitor outgoing network activity.
 It can be particularly useful in detecting potential security threats such as ransomware, spyware, or trojan activity.